namnamir/configurations-and-security-hardening/Windows/Make-Windows-Light-Fast.md

 -  `Settings -> System -> Notifications -> Notifications from apps and other senders`.

 ### 4. Debloat Windows (Uninstall Unnecessary Programs)
-Firstly, there there is a need to check installed applications in "Add & Remove Programs" and uninstall unwanted ones.
+Firstly, there is a need to check installed applications in "Add & Remove Programs" and uninstall unwanted ones.

-Use the following script to see bloatware.
+You can use the following script to see bloatware.
 ```PowerShell
 # get the list of bloatware
 DISM /Online /Get-ProvisionedAppxPackages | Select-String Packagename;